 There will be 9-12 quizzes given during the semester.
-These quizzes will be given on Mondays and will be 5-10 questions long.
-They will be based on the reading assignments for the previous week and the material covered in the course on the previous week.
-I will drop one quiz, after this, missed quizzes will be assigned a grade of zero.
+These quizzes will be given on Mondays or Wednesdays and will be 10-20 questions long.
+The quizzes will be based on the reading assignments and homework assignments from the previous week and the material covered in the course during the previous week.
+Missed quizzes will be assigned a grade of zero.
 Quizzes will be announced on the course website.
 Quizzes will be 30 percent of your grade.